zerotohero-dev/o2js.com/server/blog/markdown/procrastiworking.md

 * I will have to prepare to present at a couple of tech-talks, within the following few months;
 * Last, but not the least, I have to finalize [my book][mybook], in less than a month.

-> I'm sure if you are a reader of this article, your situation is similar (*if not worse*) to mine. &ndash; What I will be sharing here is not rocket science; it's common sense; and it helped me **regain** my **inner peace**, so can it help you too.
+> I'm sure if you are a reader of this article, your situation is similar (*if not worse*) to mine. – What I will be sharing here is not rocket science; it's common sense; and it helped me **regain** my **inner peace**, so can it help you too.

-And this is just tip of the iceberg, I can add more items to the above this list&hellip; like&hellip; forever.
+And this is just tip of the iceberg, I can add more items to the above this list… like… forever.
 These are a fraction of my personal development **liabilities**.
 And my assets (*i.e. my available free time*) are **scarce**, to say the least.

 [gtd-project]: http://www.gtdtimes.com/2010/02/15/managing-projects-tips-from-david-allen/
 [linkibol]:    https://github.com/v0lkan/linkibol